acend/go-basics-training/content/en/docs/project-structure.md

 ## Module path

-To create a new Go project in the current directory we initialize a new module with by running `go mod init <module-path>`.
+To create a new Go project in the current directory we initialize a new module by running `go mod init <module-path>`.
 If we want to create a new project named `myproject` we would do the following steps:

 ```